Animal Noise - Barking Dogs

-The fact sheets provided offer tips about why dogs bark, things a dog owner can do and things a complainant can do.
+The Responsible Pet Ownership - Barking Dogs brochure offer tips about why dogs bark, things a dog owner can do and things a complainant can do.

 If a noise nuisance continues and attempts have been made to resolve it, please contact the Community Safety department for further information.
 You will be asked to provide details of the address, number of dogs/animals, which dogs are barking and you must provide your name, address and a contact number.
 Anonymous complaints are not able to be investigated.